bhoopen123/c-sharp-learnings/docs/Generics.md

  You write the specifications for the class or the method, with substitute parameters for data types.
  When the compiler encounters a constructor for the class or a function call for the method, it generates code to handle the specific data type.
- A simple example would help understanding the concept:

 ### Features of Generics

- Using generics is a technique that enriches your programs in the following ways:
+ Generics is a technique that enriches your programs in the following ways:

- It helps you to maximize code reuse, type safety, and performance You can create generic collection classes.
+ - It helps you to maximize code reusability, type safety, and performance.
- The .NET Framework class library contains several new generic collection classes in the System.Collections.Generic namespace.
+ - The `.NET Framework` class library contains several new generic collection classes in the `System.Collections`.Generic namespace.
- You may use these generic collection classes instead of the collection classes in the System.Collections namespace.
+ - You can create generic collection classes and use instead of the collection classes in the `System.Collections` namespace.
- You can create your own generic interfaces, classes, methods, events and delegates.
+ - You can create your own generic interfaces, class, method, event and delegates.
- You may create generic classes constrained to enable access to methods on particular data types.
+ - You may create generic classes constrained to enable access to methods on particular data types.
- You may get information on the types used in a generic data type at run-time by means of reflection.
+ - You may get information on the types used in a generic data type at run-time by means of reflection.

 ## References
 [msdn](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/generics/)